Head and neck cancer: Nutrition and hydration

 People may find it hard to eat and drink enough due to the side effects of treatments.
-These may be associated with chemotherapy, radiotherapy and surgery.
+These may be associated with chemotherapy, radiotherapy, and surgery.
 This can increase their risk of malnutrition.
 People with head and neck cancer need to be screened for malnutrition risk on diagnosis and regularly throughout their treatment and referred to a dietitian.
 Dietary counselling or oral nutritional supplements may be required to treat and manage any malnutrition.
 Some people might be recommended to have enteral feeding, a method that adds nutrients directly into a person's stomach using a nasogastric feeding tube or a gastrostomy tube.
 The type of tube used and when it is placed is decided on a case-by-case basis with guidance from the treating team.
 However, for people undergoing radiotherapy or chemotherapy, it is not yet known what the most effective method and timing of enteral feeding is for staying nourished during treatment.

 Chemotherapy can lead to taste changes, nausea and vomiting.
 It can deprive the body of vital fluids (although these may be obtained intravenously if necessary).
-Chemotherapy-induced nausea and vomiting can lead to impaired kidney function, electrolyte disturbances, dehydration, malnutrition and gastrointestinal trauma.
+Chemotherapy-induced nausea and vomiting can lead to impaired kidney function, electrolyte disturbances, dehydration, malnutrition, and gastrointestinal trauma.
 It also causes significant psychological distress.

 Rehabilitation and long-term care

 Oral rehabilitation

-Oral health, dental pain, chewing and swallowing ability remain common long-term concerns of people who have undergone treatment for head and neck cancer, particularly those who have received radiotherapy to the salivary glands and oral structures.
+Oral health, dental pain, chewing, and swallowing ability remain common long-term concerns of people who have undergone treatment for head and neck cancer, particularly those who have received radiotherapy to the salivary glands and oral structures.

 People are at increased risk of long-term xerostomia (dry mouth), thicker saliva, dental pain, dental diseases, and osteoradionecrosis following head and neck cancer treatment involving radiotherapy.
 Long-term care necessitates adherence to preventative oral hygiene protocols including high fluoride toothpastes, fluoride varnish, and more frequent dental examinations.

 The oral rehabilitation process can vary significantly.
-In some cases it is possible to provide individuals with dental prostheses within weeks, however this can also take several years.
+In some cases, it is possible to provide individuals with dental prostheses within weeks, this can also take several years.

-It is important that all people with head and neck cancer receive a specialist dental assessment (restorative dentistry) prior to the start of treatment, particularly if radiotherapy is planned.
-The purpose of this assessment is to facilitate an improvement in oral health prior to the start of cancer therapies and thus minimise the risk of long-term side effects such as osteoradionecrosis.
+All people with head and neck cancer must receive a specialist dental assessment (restorative dentistry) before the start of treatment, particularly if radiotherapy is planned.
+The purpose of this assessment is to facilitate an improvement in oral health before the start of cancer therapies and thus minimise the risk of long-term side effects such as osteoradionecrosis.

-Speech, voice and swallow function
+Speech, voice, and swallow function

-Rehabilitation targeting changes to speech, voice and swallowing aims to optimise function and help manage long-term effects.
+Rehabilitation targeting changes to speech, voice, and swallowing aims to optimise function and help manage long-term effects.
 Rehabilitation can consist of therapy exercises and compensation strategies.
-Therapy exercises may involve muscle strengthening exercises e.g. for the tongue or larynx (voice box), while compensation strategies can involve texture modification or changes to head postures when swallowing.
-Swallowing rehabilitation may integrate several therapies using training devices, proactive therapies and intensive bootcamp programmes.
+Therapy exercises may involve muscle strengthening exercises, e.g., for the tongue or larynx (voice box), while compensation strategies can involve texture modification or changes to head postures when swallowing.
+Swallowing rehabilitation may integrate several therapies using training devices, proactive therapies, and intensive bootcamp programmes.

 Early intervention promoting mobilisation of the swallowing muscles is likely to improve effectiveness.